alceste (dot) scalas (at) imperial (dot) ac (dot) uk

 - Massimo Bartoletti, Alceste Scalas, Emilio Tuosto, Roberto Zunino.
 Honesty By Typing.
 Logical Methods in Computer Science, 2016.

 - A. Scalas, N. Yoshida.
 Lightweight Session Programming

 - M. Bartoletti, M. Murgia, A. Scalas.
 R. Zunino.
 Verifiable abstractions for contract-oriented systems.
-Accepted for publication in Journal of Logical and Algebraic Methods in Programming, 2015.
+Journal of Logical and Algebraic Methods in Programming, 2015.

 - A. Scalas, M. Bartoletti.
 The LTS WorkBench.
 Proc.
 ICE 2015, 4-5 June 2015, Granoble, France.
 For the implementation, see the LTS WorkBench page

 - M. Bartoletti, J. Lange, A. Scalas, R. Zunino.
 Choreographies in the wild.
 Accepted for publication in Science of Computer Programming, 2014.

 - M. Bartoletti, A. Scalas, R. Zunino.
 A semantic deconstruction of session types.
 Proc.
 CONCUR'14, 1-6 September 2014, Rome, Italy.
 (For an extended version with proofs, see the PhD thesis below)

 - M. Bartoletti, M. Murgia, A. Scalas, R. Zunino.
 Modelling and verifying contract-oriented systems in Maude.
 WRLA'14, 5-6 April 2014, Grenoble, France.
 Extended version available on the TCS publications page.

 - J. Lange, A. Scalas.
 Choreography synthesis as contract agreement.
 ICE 2013, 6 June 2013 , Florence, Italy.
 Extended version available on the TCS publications page.